 Cypriot Stifado a Traditional and Hearty Dish

-Cypriot Stifado is a traditional and hearty dish, deeply rooted in the island’s culinary history.
+Cypriot Stifado is a traditional and delicious dish, deeply rooted in the island’s culinary history.
 It’s a flavourful stew, commonly made with beef, pork, rabbit or octopus, slow-cooked with onions, tomatoes, and a generous mix of spices and aromatics.
-What sets Cypriot Stifado apart from other stews is the use of copious amounts of small, pearl onions and the infusion of red wine, cinnamon, and vinegar, which create a unique and rich taste profile.
+What sets Cypriot Stifado apart from other stews is the use of a large amount of small, pearl onions and the infusion of red wine, cinnamon, and vinegar, which create a unique and rich taste profile.

 Preparation

 The dish begins with the meat being marinated, often overnight, in red wine, vinegar, bay leaves, cloves, and cinnamon.
 This marinade not only tenderizes the meat but infuses it with an earthy, slightly tangy flavour.
-After marination, the meat is seared to lock in the juices and is then slow-cooked with onions and tomatoes, which break down into a thick, flavourful sauce over time.
+After marination, the meat is seared to lock in the juices and is then slow-cooked with onions and tomatoes, which break down into a thick, flavourful sauce during cooking.

 The choice of onions is crucial to a good Stifado.
 Pearl onions, small and sweet, are used in large quantities.
 These onions, along with garlic, are caramelized before being added to the stew, bringing out their sweetness and balancing the tangy notes from the vinegar and tomatoes.